 I have a new recipe notebook and I named it brownies.
 Five years ago when I started searching for the single best brownie recipe, I came across so many I wanted to keep forever that I simply couldn’t choose just one.
 There’s this one, and that one, and also this one, and wait until you try today’s recipe.
-It has a spicy twist and is just too good not to share.
-I’m guessing it’s obvious, but you’ve got to love spicy goodies to love these.
+It’s just too good not to share!

 I got this recipe from my friend Mor.
 She said she was bringing some amazing brownies to a party I hosted, so I was really excited to try them.
 Unfortunately, she couldn’t make it, but I forgave her when she arrived at my next party and brought those same brownies she promised the first time.